-Homework is an important part of learning and we expect that this will be carried out within the limits set out by the teacher.
-(See the Homework Policy) where pupils are struggling to meet the requirements of their workload, parents should discuss this with their class teacher who will work with them to draw up a support plan.
+Homework is an important part of learning and we expect that this will be carried out within the limits set out by the teacher where pupils are struggling to meet the requirements of their workload.
+Parents should discuss this with their class teacher who will work with them to draw up a support plan.